garbados/distributed-storage-mesh/README.md

 if you have the readcap, you know how to find the content.

 When you save content, you are granted a lease on it.
-You can *release* this lease to indicate to tell the providers of the content's blocks that you no longer desire the content be held.
+You can *release* this lease to tell the providers of the content's blocks that you no longer wish for the content to be held.
-*This does not guarantee the blocks will be deleted!*
+*Releasing content does not guarantee its blocks will be deleted!*
 Because many parties may have leases on content, all leases must be released before the content is deleted.
 However, it's important to note that